 Having played the multiplayer, I have to admit that despite this not being my cup of tea, this is definitely where the game is at it’s best.
 It becomes much more fun with a couple of friends playing, and without the voice acting and other campaign specific bug bears, and it seems like a much more polished game.
 I liked the option to switch the art style between tavern, where it literally is a tabletop board game, and dungeon, which looks and plays like the campaign.
 This was a nice touch, and does help the game feel more rounded.
 There are, at the moment, only three different game modes, Assassination, Escape and Headhunter, which are all pretty self explanatory but have just enough variation to keep it fresh.

 If, on the other hand, you’re looking for a game that’s slick, by indie game standards, and has some decent action in it, as well as with a more interesting reason for linking the characters than “I fell down a hole and bumped into this guy”, then this probably isn’t for you.

-This game is quite a tough one to decide on.
+The Living Dungeon is quite a tough one to decide on.
 The fantasy lover in me likes the basic concept of an underground city that holds some kind of unknown god or supreme being.
 It’s a cool idea, although I do feel that the coolness only lasted as long as it took to get through the first couple of cutscene sections.
 But at the same time, I just didn’t feel that there was enough there to justify being considered anything more than average.
 And that’s this game at it’s best, it seems.
 A slightly less than average game, where you can potentially have an average amount of fun, and feel an average amount of anger at the masochism involved in your 6th death on the same level.
 But without any form of connection to, or caring about, the characters, this game just becomes a “could have been”.

 Subscribe to our mailing list